bhandarimanoj612/BisleriumAspDotnet-CleanArchitectureWebApi/README.md

-This Project is Made using Asp dotnet web api using clean Architecture .THis project is similar to  Reddit clone.I have used my all knowlege to make it simlar to reddit .
+This Project is Made using Asp dotnet web api using clean Architecture .This project is similar to  Reddit clone.I have used my all knowlege to make it simlar to reddit .

 Features
 1. User Authentication and Authorization